I Got 'Tweed Blonde' Hair For Autumn & I'm Obsessed

 How do you maintain tweed blonde hair?

-As with many other blonde services, a good at-home hair-care routine will keep your color looking fresh and healthy, and prevent your hair from appearing dull.
+As with many other blonde services, a good at-home haircare routine will keep your colour looking fresh and healthy, and prevent your hair from appearing dull.
 With a good metal detox treatment in salon and at home, says Jordanna, you can halt the buildup of metal ions from the water you wash your hair in, which can make blonde look lifeless or green in tone.
-She recommends using Wella Professionals Fusionplex Shampoo which works to remove metallic impurities from hair.
+She recommends using Wella Professionals Fusion Intense Repair Shampoo, £17.50, which works to remove metallic impurities from hair.
 It boasts antioxidants to protect hair from dulling environmental factors like pollution, too.

 My final verdict?
 I've been rocking tweed blonde for three days now and so far I love it.
 Everyone I have seen has been blown away by the difference it has made to my hair and the way it perfectly complements my skin tone.
 While the jury is still out on whether blondes have more fun, I know for sure that I'll be keeping my hair like this.